Alexander Krasnoshchyokov: Move to Moscow

 In March 1922, Krasnoshchyokov contracted typhus, and during his absence, his rivals at Narkomfin sacked him.
-This evoked a long written from Lenin complaining that "We have harassed this man, who undoubtedly has brains, energy, knowledge and experience...We have done everything possible and impossible to repulse this highly energetic, intelligent and valuable worker" and insisting that he be appointed to the Presidium of Vesenkha The appointment was confirmed by the Politburo in April 1922.
+This evoked a long letter from Lenin to Molotov complaining that "We have harassed this man, who undoubtedly has brains, energy, knowledge and experience...We have done everything possible and impossible to repulse this highly energetic, intelligent and valuable worker" and insisting that he be appointed to the Presidium of Vesenkha The appointment was confirmed by the Politburo in April 1922.
 He used the opportunity in November 1922 to create Prombank, a new bank to promote trade and industry, leaving the state bank with only the regulation of money and credit, much to the annoyance of the Narkomfin.

 In 1922 the American journalist Anna Louise Strong interviewed Krasnoshchyokov about the New Economic Policy (NEP) and about the departure from war communism.
 Krasnoshchyokov said:

-We must say frankly to the people, "Your government cannot feed all and produce goods for all.
-We shall run the most necessary industries and feed the workers in those industries.
-The rest of you must feed yourselves in any way you can."
-This means we must allow private trade and private workshops; it is well if they succeed enough to feed those people who work in them, since no one else can feed them.
-Later, as state industries produce a surplus, these will expand and drive out private trade.